acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

     // start by assuming the first price is the minimum price we have seen so far. int minPrice = prices[0];

-    // initialize maxProfit as the profit from buying on day 0 and selling on day 1, makes sure we compare real buy-sell pairs. int maxProfit = prices[1] - prices[0];
+    // initialize maxProfit as the profit from buying on day 0 and selling on day 1, makes sure we compare real buy sell pairs. int maxProfit = prices[1] - prices[0];

     // loop over the array starting at index 1, because index 0 already established in minPrice.